What Causes Seizures in Dogs?

-Brain tumors put pressure on the brain.
+Brain tumours put pressure on the brain.
 This pressure can cause seizures in your dog.
-Often times, seizures are a small symptoms of brain tumors.
+Often times, seizures are a small symptoms of brain tumours.
 Look for other symptoms such as aggression, drooling, and loss of coordination.

 6. Head trauma

 If your dog has had any accidents involving the head, these injuries may later cause seizures.
 Sometimes these seizures will not appear for months, and some may be as soon as weeks after the head injury.
 Head injury related seizures are most common with concussions.

 Low blood sugar may cause seizures as well.
 It is known that small dogs have a higher chance of hypoglycemia if they are not fed a balanced diet.
 Dogs who have diabetes may get seizures if they have been given too much insulin as well.

 Certain medical diseases may cause seizures as well.
 This is most often in older dogs.
 Some diseases that may cause seizures include Lyme disease, encephalitis, Cushing’s disease and liver and kidney diseases.
 Some diseases may be treated once, or require lifelong treatment.

 The cause of your dog’s seizure will determine the exact treatment and therapy options.